jambolo/advent-of-code-2025-visualizations/process.md

 ---

-# **5. Implement Logging in Rust**
+# **6. Implement Logging in Rust**

-Using the puzzle-specific specification from Step 7:
+Using the puzzle-specific specification from Step 5:

-* You manually add logging to the puzzle’s Rust solver.
+* The LLM adds logging to the puzzle’s Rust solver.
-* You ensure the solver emits the exact structure Codex requires.
+* THe LLM ensures the solver emits the exact structure the visualizer application requires.
-* No Rust code is generated or recommended by the LLM.

 ---

-# **6. Run the Instrumented Solver**
+# **7. Run the Instrumented Solver**

 * Run the solver in the submodule to produce the puzzle’s log file.
 * Confirm correct puzzle answer and correct log format.